Lanoe Hawker: Death

-On 23 November 1916, while flying an Airco DH.2 (Serial No. 5964), Hawker left Bertangles Aerodrome at 1300 hours as part of 'A' Flight, led by Captain (later Air Vice Marshal) J. O. Andrews and including Lieutenant (later Air Marshal) R.H.M.S Saundby.
+On 23 November 1916, Hawker left Bertangles Aerodrome at 1300 hours, flying an Airco DH.2 (Serial No. 5964), as part of 'A' Flight, led by Captain (later Air Vice Marshal) J. O. Andrews and including Lieutenant (later Air Marshal) R.H.M.S Saundby.
 Andrews led the flight in an attack on two German aircraft over Achiet.
 Spotting a larger flight of German aircraft above, Andrews was about to break off the attack, but spotted Hawker diving to attack.
 Andrews and Saundby followed him to back him up in his fight; Andrews drove off one of the Germans attacking Hawker, then took bullets in his engine and glided out of the fight under Saundby's covering fire.

-Losing contact with the other DH.2s, Hawker began a lengthy dogfight with an Albatros D.II flown by Leutnant Manfred von Richthofen of Jasta 2.
+Losing contact with the other DH.2s, Hawker began a lengthy dogfight with an Albatros D.II flown by Leutnant Manfred von Richthofen of Jasta 2; both pilots fought a wild turning melee.
 The Albatros was faster than the DH.2, more powerful and, with a pair of lMG 08 machine guns, more heavily armed.
 Richthofen fired 900 rounds during the running battle.
 Running low on fuel, Hawker eventually broke away from the combat and attempted to return to Allied lines.
-The Red Baron's guns jammed 50 yards from the lines, but a bullet from his last burst struck Hawker in the back of his head, killing him instantly.
-His plane spun from 1,000 ft and crashed 200 yd east of Luisenhof Farm, just south of Bapaume on the Flers Road, becoming the German ace's 11th victim.
+Richthofen's guns jammed 50 yards from the lines, but he cleared one of the guns and he was able to fire a burst; one of the bullets struck Hawker in the back of the head, killing him instantly.
+His plane spun from 1,000 ft and crashed 200 yd east of Luisenhof Farm, just south of Bapaume on the Flers Road.
+Hawker was the German ace's 11th victim.